Home Icon > Resources > Expert Guides > SSL/TLS Best Practices > How to Configure OCSP Stapling on an Apache HTTP Server

-OCSP Stapling improves SSL/TLS performance by making your Apache web server add certificate status information to the TLS handshake.
-This prevents clients from sending additional requests to the Certificate Authority (CA) and thus reduces latency and page load performance.
+OCSP stapling improves SSL/TLS performance by making your Apache web server attach (i.e., “staple”) its certificate’s status information to the TLS handshake.
+This prevents clients from sending additional requests to the certificate authority (CA), thereby reducing latency and page load performance issues.

 What You’ll Learn